Skip to content

 What is AI Security?

-The OWASP Top 10 for LLM Applications provides a framework for understanding these risks.
+The OWASP Top 10 for LLM Applications (2025 edition) is the primary risk framework for LLM-powered applications.

 Advantages